 By Jerry Soverinsky

-This article is brought to you by Abierto, a NACS member.
+This article is brought to you by American Security, a NACS member.

-This article is excerpted from “Big, Bold and Beautiful” in the September 2021 issue of NACS Magazine.
+This article is excerpted from “Safe and Secure” in the October 2021 issue of NACS Magazine.
+Read the rest of the article here.

 Jerry Soverinsky is a freelance writer and NACS Magazine contributing writer.
 See his work at www.jerrysoverinsky.com.